zkotti/fun-in-lockdown/guide.md

 Create a python program with a comple GUI, that gives you a random sentence, and tests your typing speed.
 It is an advanced project but you can learn a lot about  design.

 Source : https://careerkarma.com/blog/python-projects-beginners/

+### Java

+* Temperature Converter Tool

+This is a simple project to help you practice your Java skills.
+It just requires the basic mathematic skills that will help you build the logic of the program.
+Tip: you can use the javafx package to build the tool's interface.

+* Percentage Calculator

+This is another great project to help you develop your coding skills and it uses basic Java concepts.
+The users just inserts the value and the calculator returns the matching percentage.
+The javafx package will help you build the interface.

 ---
 <img align="left" width="40" height="40" src="media/icons/car.jpg">